Jeevitha-Jayaraj/PowerBI/HealthCare/HealthCare ReadMe.md

     1) Claims Overview :Visualizing the number of claims processed and the total amount approved, segmented by various states.
-    2) Fraud Detection
-          Highlighting claims reported as fraudulent (fraud_reported = 1) versus those not reported as fraudulent (fraud_reported = 0).
+    2) Fraud Detection :Highlighting claims reported as fraudulent (fraud_reported = 1) versus those not reported as fraudulent (fraud_reported = 0).
-    3) Incident Analysis
-          Examining the count of incidents and their distribution based on time, gender, and vehicle age.
+    3) Incident Analysis:Examining the count of incidents and their distribution based on time, gender, and vehicle age.
-    4) Policy and Insured Person Details
-          Detailed insights into the insured individuals, their policies, and incident descriptions,including the characteristics of the vehicles involved.
+    4) Policy and Insured Person Details :Detailed insights into the insured individuals, their policies, and incident descriptions,including the characteristics of the vehicles involved.

 ## Dataset Information